 What is Aperitivo?

-Aperitivo is an inherent part of Italian culture.
-This an opportunity to enjoy light snacks and drinks with friends after work.
-Think of it as a pre-dinner drink, usually occurring between 7 and 9 pm.
+This is an opportunity to enjoy light snacks and drinks with friends after work.

 What is a Digestivo?

-A digestivo is an alcoholic drink that is served after a meal.
-Italians believe that a digestif aids in digestion and helps to eliminate stomach trouble that might arise from the four-course Italian dinner that you just ate.
+Italians believe that a digestive aids digestion and helps eliminate stomach trouble that might arise from the four-course Italian dinner you just ate.

 Famous Italian Cocktails